 Don’t double up and stay flexible

-As part of your review, it’s also a good idea to check insurance you hold inside super against other policies you might have outside super.
+As part of your review, it’s also a good idea to check insurance you hold in super against other policies you might have outside super.

 As well as comparing the level of cover you get, consider any exclusions, such as the treatment of any pre-existing medical conditions, and waiting periods.
-Remember that if you do cancel your insurance, you might lose access to features and benefits and may not be able to sign back up at the same rate.
+Remember that if you do cancel your insurance, you might lose access to features and benefits and may not be able to sign back up at the same rate, or at all.

-Any change calls for flexible thinking, whatever age you are.
+Any changes in life calls for flexible thinking, whatever age you are.
 The lead up to retirement is a great time to review your insurance and adapt to changing circumstances.